The origins of football in Australia

 Sydney FC is the most successful team in the history of the A-League, winning four Premierships and five Championships.

-The Westfield W-League was formed in 2008 and replaced the Women's National Soccer League (WNSL) as Australia's top women's football competition.
+A-League Women, known as the Westfield W-League from 2008-2021 due to commercial naming rights, was formed in 2008 and replaced the Women's National Soccer League (WNSL) as Australia's top women's football competition.

 The clubs that entered in the Westfield W-League 2008/09 season were aligned with the already-established A-League clubs, with the exception of Canberra United.